shriv/shriv-portfolio/content/post/network-issues/index.md

 All code for this post can be found [on github](https://github.com/shriv/r-geospatial).
 The `renv.lock` provides the package dependencies to run this project - though it is far from a parsimonious specification as I use my projects to explore.
 The package can be reduced considerably as there are several package requirements (e.g. ggraph, leaflet) not needed for this particular example.

 I downloaded the New Zealand rail network from the [kiwirail open data hub](https://data-kiwirail.opendata.arcgis.com/datasets/13d266cb6dd141879daa76d993e2b0cc_0/data?geometry=103.420%2C-51.783%2C-116.834%2C-28.693) as a geodatabase but other formats are also available.

-Included in the repo is a file of port locations (`port_locs` dataframe) from around the world.
-Though this example will only use a subset of New Zealand ports.
+Included in the repo is a file of port locations (`port_locs` dataframe) from around the world though this example (and some subsequent ones) will only use a subset of New Zealand ports.

 ```r